Santander current accounts for May 2025

 Learn more about reward and incentive accounts

 If you meet the demanding financial criteria of a premium current account, you should probably go for it and enjoy the extra perks it comes with.
-Santander’s Select Current Account offers dedicated customer support and monthly interest paid on your balance.
+Santander’s Private Current Account offers a dedicated private banker, cashback on household bills and interest on your balance, plus enhanced savings rates.

 Learn more about premium current accounts